ross1573/key_logger/README.md

 # KeyLogger
-Multiple purpose key logger for Windows and macOS writhen in C++
+Multipurpose key logger for Windows and macOS writhen in C++
 Requires C++ 20, tested on apple clang 14.0.0 and VC++ 14.30
 Performance is about 0~2 mircoseconds(on full optimization -Ofast/-O2)
 ~~~